-- 16. St Mary & St Josephs will ask parents to provide an additional emergency adrenaline auto-injector for the treatment of an anaphylaxis attack for pupils who have been diagnosed with anaphylaxis and prescribed an auto-injector. - 17.
-Paula Fearn will be responsible for ensuring the following: - Instructing all staff on the symptoms of an anaphylaxis attack - Instructing all staff on the existence of this policy - Instructing all staff on how to check the pupil medical register - Instructing all staff on how to access the auto-injector - Making all staff aware of who are the designated staff and how to access their help - 18.
-Paula Fearn will be responsible for ensuring that designated staff: - Recognise the signs of an anaphylaxis attack and when emergency action is necessary - Know how to administer the auto-injectors - Make appropriate records of attacks - 19.
-Jen Heath, Anne Samways, & Ellen Foy will be responsible for the storage, care and disposal of the adrenaline auto-injector. - 20.
-Jen Heath will be responsible for ensuring that there has been written consent from parents for the administration of the emergency auto-injector.
+- 16. Mrs Christopher will be responsible for ensuring the following: - Instructing all staff on the symptoms of an anaphylaxis attack - Instructing all staff on the existence of this policy - Instructing all staff on how to check the pupil medical register - Instructing all staff on how to access the auto-injector

+- Making all staff aware of who are the designated staff and how to access their help - 17.
+Mrs Christopher will be responsible for ensuring that designated staff: - Recognise the signs of an anaphylaxis attack and when emergency action is necessary - Know how to administer the auto-injectors - Make appropriate records of attacks - 18.
+Mrs Heath & Mrs Christopher will be responsible for the storage, care and disposal of the adrenaline auto-injector. - 19.
+Mrs Heath & Mrs Christopher will be responsible for ensuring that there has been written consent from parents for the administration of the emergency auto-injector.
 The emergency auto-injector will only be available for students who have been diagnosed with anaphylaxis and have been prescribed an auto-injector AND for whom parental consent has been given.
-This information shall be recorded in the student's IHCP plan. - 21.
-All staff will be responsible for the supervision of administration of medication and for maintaining the pupil medical register. - 22.
-All staff will be responsible for ensuring parents are informed when the autoinjector has been used. - 23.
-Paula Fearn will be responsible for working with health professionals, parents and the pupil to establish whether the pupil needs to have independent access to an adrenaline auto-injector at all times.
-If this is the case, it must be reflected in the care plan, including the safe storage and notification and recording of use.
+This information shall be recorded in the student's IHCP plan. - 20.
+Class teachers will be responsible for the supervision of administration of medication and for maintaining the pupil medical register. - 21.
+Mrs Christopher will be responsible for ensuring parents are informed when the auto-injector has been used. - 22.
+Mrs Christopher will be responsible for working with health professionals, parents and the pupil to establish whether the pupil needs to have independent access to an adrenaline auto-injector at all times.
+If this is the case, it must be reflected in the care plan, including the safe storage and notification and recording of use. - 23.
+Details as above of procedures for the use or management of any other medical equipment required by a pupil